 First Year Students get to taste the full range of subjects available, in order to better inform their future subject choices.
 First years take two European languages, German and French.
-Second Year Students then decide which language they will pursue.
-There is a broad range of subjects available to Students in Millstreet Community School.
+Students decide at the beginning of October in First Year which subjects they wish to keep on.
+There is a broad range of subjects available to Students in Millstreet Community School:

 Curriculum - Junior Certificate

 The following subjects are taught to Junior Certificate level:

 Religious Education (R.E.)